 Curry Rice Emoji

-Did you know?ย The curry was brought to Japan in late 1800 by the British.
-As always, the Japanese habitually adapted the curry to their own version soon after.
-By 1950s S&B Foods company introduced curry roux in block form and started selling the instant roux everywhere, which resulting curry rice a very popular dish people make at home.
+Did you know?
+The curry was brought to Japan in late 1800 by the British.
+As always, the Japanese habitually adapted the curry to their version soon after.
+By the 1950s S&B Foods company introduced curry roux in block form and started selling instant roux everywhere, which resulting curry rice being a very popular dish people make at home.

 Oden Emoji

-Loosely described as Japanese fish cake stew, oden is a type of one pot simmered dish, which includes a variety of ingredients such as fish balls, fish cakes, deep-fried tofu, hard-boiled eggs, konnyaku, and vegetables gently cooked in a soy sauce based broth.
-It is considered as a comfort dish during winter in Japan.
+Loosely described as Japanese fish cake stew, Oden (ใใงใ) is a type of one-pot simmered dish, which includes a variety of ingredients such as fish balls, fish cakes, deep-fried tofu, hard-boiled eggs, konnyaku, and vegetables gently cooked in a soy sauce based-broth.
+It is considered a comfort dish during winter in Japan.

 Did you know?
 Oden is also known as a food stall dish, and it’s especially popular among the salarymen after work where they enjoy the hot food and sake with their coworkers.
 You can even buy oden from convenience stores.